nanoframework/nanoFramework.Device.Bluetooth/README.md

 ```csharp
 Guid uuid1 = Utility.CreateUuidFromShortCode(0x2A19);
 ```

+### Security and Pairing

+The assembly supports pairing with encryption and authenication.

+If you don't do anything in your code it will use the **Just works** method of pairing which will enable encryption on the connection.

+To enable **Authentication** you will need to handle the pairing events in your code.

+For more information see [**Pairing**](#pairing) section.

 ## Gatt Server

+The main object for the Gatt Server is the **BluetoothLEServer** class.
+This is a singleton class so there can only be one occurance of the BluetoothLEServer object.
+The BluetoothLEServer object can be accessed by using the static **BluetoothLEServer.Instance** property.
+The first call to this will create the object.
+Calling dispose will remove the object from memory.

+This object is new and doesn't exist in the normal Windows implementation and was added to allow better handling of pairing and connections from the managed code.

 ### Defining the service and associated Characteristics

-The GattServiceProvider is used to create and advertise the primary service definition.
-An extra device information service will be automatically created.
+The GattServiceProvider is used to create and advertise the primary service definitions.
+An extra device information service will be automatically created when first service is created.

 ```csharp
 GattServiceProviderResult result = GattServiceProvider.Create(uuid);